QuentinFuxa/postgres-chat/README.md

 **Executing SQL Queries Directly**

-If you want to run SQL queries yourself through the RAGHandler (and automatically handle vector placeholders), you can do so directly:
+If you want to run SQL queries yourself through the PostgresChat (and automatically handle vector placeholders), you can do so directly:

 ```
 sql_query = """